AndyMardell/mrdl/README.md

 cp env.dist .env
 ```

-and change the domain to where your WordPress installation will live.
+and change the domain to where your WordPress installation will live (e.g. admin.domain.com).

 ```bash
 cp wp-config.dist.php wp-config.php